 After the Crash: How to Handle a Multi-Car Pileup Claim in CA

-Multi-car crashes are among California’s most complex and devastating types of traffic accidents.
-According to data from the National Highway Traffic Safety Administration (NHTSA), California reported 12 fatal multi-vehicle pileups involving more than 10 vehicles between 2005 and 2021, the highest number in the nation during that period.
+Multi-car crashes are among the most complex and devastating types of traffic accidents in California.
+Data from the National Highway Traffic Safety Administration (NHTSA) show that California reported 12 fatal multi-vehicle pileups involving more than 10 vehicles between 2005 and 2021, the highest number in the nation during that period.

 Common Causes of Multi-Car Pileups